EC: The Drunk Review

 As may have come to your attention, the newly pastel lobby of East Campus transformed further over winter break, boasting new flora and cushy-yet-trendy lounge seating.
-In order to investigate the potential benefits of the new set-up, intrepid going-outer Josh Dillon reviews the shocking decor in the most realistic manner possible: drunk.
+In order to investigate the potential benefits of the new set-up, we reviewed the shocking decor in the most realistic manner possible: drunk.

 Our pregaming consists of hurried shots taken with too many people and too little alcohol.
 The girls look in the mirror one last time while the guys make sure their arms look pumped.
 So with just enough alcohol imbibed to remind us why we hate vodka, the group heads out.
 We had heard about a party in EC tonight, and we were ready to crash it.
 We were confident this party would be different; this one wouldn’t be awkward and sweaty.
 Our slightly too large group walks over: t-shirts and tank tops, jeans and mini skirts.